realliance/senior-game/GETTINGSTARTED.md

 [Monobehaviour Execution Lifecycle](https://docs.unity3d.com/2021.1/Documentation/Manual/ExecutionOrder.html)

-Between these two, you should now have a general idea that Unity usually uses the Monobehaviour System, which is attached to GameObjects in the Scene and have have an event based lifecycle that you use to produce gameplay.
+Between these two, you should now have a general idea that Unity usually uses the Monobehaviour System, which is attached to GameObjects in the Scene and have an event based lifecycle that you use to produce gameplay.

 # Unity's Entity Component System